The double gamma function and Vladimir Alekseevsky

 \sm

-{\bf \punct The double gamma functions with two periods.} In \S20, Alekseevsky writes: {\it Functions similar to $\Gamma(x)$ considered above are special cases of more general functions.
-Since they are related to theta-functions, we derive some properties of one of such functions.}
+{\bf \punct Double gamma functions with two periods.} In \S20, Alekseevsky writes: {\it Functions similar to $\Gamma(x)$ considered above are special cases of more general functions.
+Since they are related to theta-functions, we derive some properties of one such function.}